se21m024/DiningPhilosophers/README.md

 1. Mutual exculion
 2. Hold and wait
 3. No preemption
-4. Curcular wait
+4. Circular Wait
    <br/>
    <br/>

 ## Why does the initial solution lead to a deadlock (by looking at the deadlock conditions)

-Because all of the four deadlock conditions are met.
+Because all four deadlock conditions are met.

-1. Mutual exculion
+1. Mutual Exclusion

+Two or more resources are non-shareable.
-Every fork is limited and can only be used by one pilosipher at once.
+This means that every fork is limited and can only be used by one pilosipher at once.

 2. Hold and wait

+A process is holding at least one resource and waiting for resources.
-if the first fork is taken it is not taken until the second fork is taken.
+This means if a philosopher takes the first fork it will wait until it can take the second fork as well.
+If the second fork is taken indefinitely by another process the philosopher is blocked and it won't release the first fork.

-3. No preemption
+3. No Preemption

+A resource cannot be taken from a process unless the process releases the resource.
-It is not allowed to use resources (fork) that are in use by another thread.
+This means that it is not allowed to use a resource (fork) that is in use by an other philosopher (thread).

-4. Curcular wait
+4. Circular Wait

-If every consumer takes the first resources (left fork) then every waits for the right resource (right lock).
+A set of processes waits for each other in a circle.
+If each process takes the left fork first, it is not possible to take the right fork.
+This is because of the circular form of the philosophers.

 <br/>
 <br/>

 ## Switch the order in which philosophers take the fork by using the following scheme: Odd philosophers start with the left fork, while even philosophers start with the right hand.
 Make sure to use concurrency primitives correctly!

-Has been implemented via the const PreventDeadlocks in the Philosophers.cs file.
+This logic has been implemented in the Philosophers.cs.
+The dead lock prevention logic can be switched on and off via the PreventDeadlocks (see Philosophers.cs line 149 ) const.

 <br/>
 <br/>

 ## Does this strategy resolve the deadlock and why?

-The "Circular wait" will be resolved.
-It can't ahppen that every philosoper takes only one fork (e.g If p1 takes the right fork p2 cannot pick the right fork).
+The philosophers with an even index only take the left fork at first and philosophers with an uneven index take the right fork at first.
+This logic will prevent the "Curcular wait".

+This prevents that every philosopher takes only the left fork at once which would result in a "Hold and Wait".
+(Because every philosopher would try to take the right fork.
+The right fork would be in use by every philosopher as their left fork.)

 <br/>
 <br/>